maarxx/MoreAlerts/README.md

 ### Untrashed Quest Expiring

 If you have any quests expiring (timer to accept or timer to fail), it will post an alert with the shortest one, mouseover for all of them.
 If you don't want it here, then trashcan the quest, you can still do it or whatever.

-### Downed Foreigner

-Tracks downed pawns which are not your faction, everything from hostile raiders to traders to ally military aid.
-All people you want to either capture or rescue.

 ### Fire Without Rain